 2 cups raw walnuts halves

 1 cup raw whole almonds

 1/2 teaspoon garlic salt

 1/2 teaspoon cayenne pepper

 Preheat the oven to 300°.
-Add butter to a 13- x 9- x 2-inch baking pan; set the pan in the oven to melt the butter.
-Remove the pan from the oven; add nuts and Worcestershire sauce to the melted butter.
+Add shea butter to a 13- x 9- x 2-inch baking pan; set the pan in the oven to melt the shea butter.
+Remove the pan from the oven; add nuts and Worcestershire sauce to the melted shea oil.
 Gently stir until well mixed.
 Bake the nut mixture until it is toasted, stirring occasionally, about 30 minutes.
 Mix all spices and coconut in a small bowl.
 Remove the nuts from the oven and sprinkle the mixture evenly with spices.
 Toss until well mixed.
 Transfer the warm nuts to a bowl and serve immediately, or let cool and store them at room temperature in an airtight container until ready to serve.

 More economical easy lunch and dinner recipes to make right now so you never have to eat or prepare a boring meal again.

 - Caldo Verde Portuguese Kale Soup